Judgment, the New Age and the Christian Difference

 For in hearing this litany now, I feel as though I am often hearing the cries of tiny children – the tiny children inside us all: “Please do not tell me I am bad!
 Please accept me, just the way I am – without any acknowledgment that I am in need of change!
 Please do not remind me who I am, with judgmental and intolerant words like sin and evil!”

-To be fair, I would say that such defensiveness may be partly a reaction to a terrible, arrogant, self-righteousness of many Christians in the past.
+To be fair, such defensiveness may be partly a reaction to a terrible, arrogant, self-righteousness of many Christians in the past.
 It has been called scapegoating:a smugness where one person intentionally shames and condemns another.

 There has been a pretension – at least implicitly – to purity, while the other is scourged as sinner.
 This terrible pattern has occurred countless times over centuries – in the witchcraft trials for example.